 Credit cards, bank loans, overdrafts and store credit all cost interest and have monthly direct debits that can come at the worst times.
 By taking out a personal loan for consolidation purposes, you can covert all of that high-interest overhanging debt into a single monthly payment at an affordable rate of interest.

 Give your mobile phone provider a call, speak to the electricity company, contact your car insurers – and move the direct debit dates.
 By making sure your direct debt payments come out at a time where you are going to have cleared funds in your bank account, you avoid the risk of bouncing a payment and paying bank charges.

 The biggest problems can often be resolved by talking.
 Companies are often able to rearrange payments and come to a reasonable solution which helps you by cutting down on payment amounts or giving you a temporary reprieve.
 If you are struggling with serious debt then contacting the people you owe and asking for help should be top of your list.

 Remember not to agree to anything you cannot manage – if you are just replacing one impossible payment with another, you have achieved nothing.
 Don’t feel pressured – just talk honestly.

-While we are not a free debt advice service, our advisors can often find something to help you and may be able to get you an affordable and appropriate loan even if you are struggling with bad credit and have been refused credit previously.
+Professional advisors can often find something to help you and may be able to get you an affordable and appropriate loan even if you are struggling with bad credit and have been refused credit previously.

 Worrying about money is so common but can be avoided with just a little forethought and discipline.
-If you’d like to know more, fill in our contact form and let us know a good time to talk and one of our advisors will get back to you at your convenience.